2580 E Sunset Road, Las Vegas, NV 89120

 OPTICAL COMPONENTS Photolithography is used to pattern optical components with various types of pattern media and on a variety of substrate types such as: Quartz Borosilicate, Silicon, and other materials.
 The Chrome or pattern material density or color can be changed per the customers needs.
 Laser density chrome is very popular for aperatures for example and standard chrome of 1,000 Angstroms is common for apodizing filters where imagery is sub micron in size.

 ENCODERS, Rotary and Linear Rotary encoders are manufactured up to 5,000 count using optical generation of patterns.
-Encoders with counts over this are usually manufctured using laser write tools or ebeam depending on the count that the design has.
+Encoders with counts over this are usually manufactured using laser write tools or ebeam depending on the count that the design has.
 Rotary encoders can be cut and driller after imaging is completed.

 Linear encoders can be made at HTA up to 15" long with counts that are extremely high utilizing sub micron patterns.
 Again these can be cut to any size after the patterning process is completed.